 Almost all patients with multiple myeloma eventually relapse, many within 36 months.
 Management of relapsed myeloma depends on the initial treatment, length of remission, and persisting toxicities and other medical problems.
-Medications used in relapse for patients who were previously treated for multiple myeloma include: bortezomib, bendamustine, lenalidomide, thalidomide, cyclophosphamide, daratumumab, carfilzomib, daratumumab, etoposide, cisplatin, ixazomib, panobinostat, pomalidomide, bendamustine, vorinostat and dexamethasone.
+Medications used in relapse for patients who were previously treated for multiple myeloma include bortezomib, bendamustine, lenalidomide, thalidomide, cyclophosphamide, daratumumab, carfilzomib, daratumumab, etoposide, cisplatin, ixazomib, panobinostat, pomalidomide, bendamustine, vorinostat and dexamethasone.

 These medications may be used alone or in combination.
-The choice of a treatment regimen is based on a number of factors including cytogenetics, staging, lab values, organ/bone involvement, kidney function and other co-morbid medical conditions.
+The choice of a treatment regimen is based on a number of factors including cytogenetics, staging, lab values, organ/bone involvement, kidney function, and other co-morbid medical conditions.

 Other Treatment Considerations

 Patients with kidney failure at presentation require urgent treatment to improve chances of restoring kidney function.
 Both bortezomib and lenalidomide have been reported to be effective in reversing kidney damage.
-Plasmapheresis, a process which separates myeloma cells from the blood, has not been shown to be beneficial.
+Plasmapheresis, a process that separates myeloma cells from the blood, has not been shown to be beneficial.

 When there is evidence or suspicion of spinal cord compression, dexamethasone should be started immediately followed by urgent imaging of the spine.
 A neurosurgeon and/or radiation oncologist should be consulted to consider surgical decompression of the spine or radiation therapy to the spine.

-Patients experiencing bone pain due to involvement of myeloma may be treated with low-dose radiation (10-30 Gy) to the bones to relieve pain, improving quality of life.
+Patients experiencing bone pain due to involvement of myeloma may be treated with low-dose radiation (10-30 Gy) to the bones to relieve pain, and hopefully improving quality of life.
 If myeloma involves the bones in the spine (the vertebrae) and a vertebral compression fracture occurs, vertebroplasty or kyphoplasty is recommended.
 Both procedures involve injecting bone cement into the vertebral body; kyphoplasty also uses a balloon to restore normal height of the bone.

-Bisphosphonates are commonly used in patients with myeloma to strengthen bones, prevent fractures and lower calcium levels.
-Bisphosphonates (pamidronate, zoledronate) inhibit bone breakdown and promote formation of new bone, thus opposing the effects of multiple myeloma on bones.
+Bisphosphonates are commonly used in patients with myeloma to strengthen bones, prevent fractures, and lower calcium levels.
+Bisphosphonates (pamidronate, zoledronate) inhibit bone breakdown and promote the formation of new bone, thus opposing the effects of multiple myeloma on bones.
 Long-term use of bisphosphonates is associated with a small risk of osteonecrosis of the jaw (death of the jaw bone), atrial fibrillation, unusual fractures, and esophageal cancer.
 You should have a baseline dental examination before starting bisphosphonate therapy.
-Usually the benefits of bisphosphonates outweigh the risks, but it is important to discuss risks and benefits as they pertain specifically to you.
+Usually, the benefits of bisphosphonates outweigh the risks, but it is important to discuss risks and benefits as they pertain specifically to you.
 An alternative to treatment for bone disease with bisphosphonates is the use of denosumab.

 Patients with a solitary plasmacytoma (a solid tumor made of myeloma cells) are best treated with radiation therapy as initial (and potentially curative) treatment.
 Sometimes, surgery is needed after radiation therapy.